Innovations Funding: Frequently Asked Questions

 - What are innovations funds to be used for?

 - What are the budgetary limits for a particular project?
-Are there budget items that the Academy will not fund?
+Are there budget items that the Academy and its collaborative partners will not fund?

 - What is the time limit on a curricular innovations project?